 Students with disabilities may consult with Student Affairs before or during their active enrollment at CNU.
 New students, especially those who received accommodations in high school or other post-secondary institutions, will want to contact the office well before beginning their first semester at CNU if services are required.
-Students who request accommodations by the University must formally declare their disability by completing a form obtained from Student Affairs and providing appropriate supporting documentation.
-Consultation with the staff is always available and encouraged as an interactive process in determining accommodations and helps to identify the specific needs of individual students.
+Students who request accommodations by the University must formally declare their disability by completing a form obtained from Student Affairs and submitting appropriate supporting documentation.
+Consultation with the staff is always available and encouraged as an interactive process in determining accommodations helps to identify the specific needs of individual students.

 There are core elements to the liberal arts experience that are essential to a Christopher Newport University education.
 To graduate from Christopher Newport University, all students are expected to demonstrate proficiency in logical reasoning through abstract thinking, written communication literacy, second language literacy, mathematical literacy, and economical modeling and analysis.
-As essential elements of the University curriculum these requirements cannot be waived.
+As essential elements of the university curriculum these requirements cannot be waived.
 However, students whose disabilities present challenges in these areas will be reasonably accommodated in their efforts at meeting these requirements.
-Questions about accommodations in these areas, as well as any essential elements required by a faculty member for a particular class, may be directed to Student Affairs for assistance.
+Questions about accommodations, as well as any essential elements required by a faculty member for a particular class, may be directed to Student Affairs for assistance.

 In order to determine needs and provide the best services possible, students must submit recent documentation concerning their disability.
-The documentation must normally be no more than three years old, but this can vary depending on the circumstances of each case.
+The documentation should be no more than three years old, but this can vary depending on the circumstances of each case.
 Such documentation must be provided in writing from a qualified professional source.
-It should include the test (instruments) used with scores, subset scores and suggestions for possible accommodations as they relate to the diagnosed disability to enhance student access to the programs and activities of the University.
+It should include the adult-normals test (instruments) used with scores, subset scores and suggestions for possible accommodations as they relate to the diagnosed disability.
+Appropriate accommodations cannot be provided without the necessary documentation.
+Further, accommodations are not retroactive; students are encouraged to submit documentation prior to the beginning of the term in order to be reasonably accommodated.
 Documentation should be submitted to the Office of Student Affairs.
 Evaluation information concerning a student's disability is private.
 Such information will be provided to instructional faculty or staff members only when they have a legitimate "need to know" or at the request of the student.